 In addition, Save the Children is proud to be the first nonprofit to be Gender Fair-certified for our commitment to advancing gender equality and empowering the world’s girls.

-When you support Save the Children – whether it’s by donating, advocating or participating in an event challenge – you’re helping bridge the gap between the challenges girls face and the futures they deserve.
+When you support Save the Children – whether it’s by donating, advocating or participating in an event challenge – you’re helping bridge the gap between the challenges girls face, like child marriage, and the futures they deserve.
 You’re helping ensure all children have equal opportunities to grow up healthy, educated and safe.

 Together, we can change children’s lives – ultimately, transforming the future we all share.